AndrewPrifer/react-three-editable/README.md

 React Three Editable automatically displays the editor in development and removes it in production, similarly to how React has two different builds.
 To make use of this, you need to have your build system set up to handle `process.env.NODE_ENV` checks.
 If you are using CRA or Next.js, this is already done for you.

-In production, the bundle size of r3e should not exceed 3 KB (at least this is the goal for 1.0.0, see issue [#39](https://github.com/AndrewPrifer/react-three-editable/issues/39)).
+In production, the bundle size of r3e is [2.9 kB](https://bundlephobia.com/result?p=react-three-editable).

 ## Contributing